 Crude Oil Proved Reserves Globally

-- The total proven crude oil reserves globally in 2018 was at 1729 thousand million barrels, which is an increase of 0.1 percent compared to 2016 reserves.
+The total proven crude oil reserves globally in 2021 is estimated to be 1.74 billion barrels, which is slightly higher compared to 2020 reserve estimates

-The OECD countries contributed about 14.3 percent of the total proven reserves globally, whereas non-OECD countries contributed about 85.7 percent
+The OECD countries contributes about 15 percent of the total proven reserves globally, whereas non-OECD countries contributed about 85 percent

-OPEC countries continue to hold the largest share (85.7 percent) of global proved reserves.
+OPEC countries continue to hold the largest share (85.3 percent) of global proved reserves

-- The highest per capita consumption in 2018 for crude oil was from NAM and the Middle East with over 2.5 tons/capita
+The highest per capita consumption in 2022* (estimated) for crude oil was from NAM and the Middle East with over 2.5 tons/capita

-Chile and Colombia stood at a higher rate of consumption per capital levels, at 1 ton to 1.5 tons in LATAM
+Chile and Colombia stood at a higher rate of consumption per capital levels, at 1–1.5 tons in LATAM

 Global Crude Oil Supply and Demand Analysis